przemyslawpluta/removd/README.md

 ]
 ```

-To preserver image dimensions when image is larger then service limit of 10 megapixels enable `preserve` option:
+To preserve image dimensions when image is larger then service limit of 10 megapixels enable `preserve` option:

 ```js
 await removd.file({